 Tutorial | How to Create a Gift Registry with Squarespace

 Gift registries are all the rage in the photography community right now.
-I've seen them popping up all over the place, and while many people have already created them, lots more are also wondering "How?"
-Personally, I am a birth photographer, and birth photography is a luxury that many can not afford or forget to budget for.
+I've seen them popping up all over the place, and while many people have already created them, lots more are still wondering, "How?"
+Personally, I am a birth photographer, and birth photography is a major investment for many families, so this really helps them break up the cost over longer periods of time.
 My registry is tailored to my birth clients, but this could easily be offered to any type of client – wedding, newborn, or even family.

 Take a look at my gift registry here: https://austinbirthphotos.com/gift-registry/ (Link opens in new tab)

 In this tutorial, I'm going to take you through the step-by-step process of creating a new registry from scratch in Squarespace!
 This can easily be done in Wordpress as well... you should be able to adapt it without much issue, the bulk of the process will be the same, but building each of the pages and adding buttons will be a little different.
 Let me know if you have any questions, I may be able to help since it hasn't been too long since I switched from Wordpress myself.